mjgs/serverless-books-api/README.md

 ## Possible improvements

 - A way to run both integration tests and lambda code in the debugger at the same time
+- Add an authorize function on routes that modify data

 ## Credits